ff13dfly/Anchor/js/README.md

 #### sell

 Set anchor to selling status.
 If set the target buyer, the anchor only can be sold to the buyer.
-If there is some wrong setting, you can recall this function to modify the status.
+You can recall this function to correct the wrong selling status.

 ```javascript
     // @param   pair      object         //account verify pair